ayushi-garg/cpp_solution/README.md

 # cpp_solution
-this repo consists of most coding questions with their solutions in c++.
+this repo consists of most common coding questions with their solutions in c++.